lookit/ember-lookit-frameplayer/app/components/exp-lookit-stop-recording/doc.rst

     imageAnimation [String | ``'spin'``]
         Which animation to use for the image.
 Options are 'bounce', 'spin', or '' (empty to not animate).

+    sessionMaxUploadSeconds: [Number | ``3000``]
+        Maximum time allowed for whole-session video upload before proceeding, in seconds.
+        Can be overridden by researcher, based on tradeoff between making families wait and losing data.

 Data collected
 ----------------